Learn About Black History in the Palm Beaches with New Palm Beach County Black Cultural Heritage Trail

 Posted by: Linnea Bailey

-The historic Art Deco building — whose south wall has showcased Brazilian artist Eduardo Kobra’s iconic “I Have a Dream” mural since 2017 — needs repairs to fix cracks and other damage to its facade.
-The mural itself has also reached the end of its lifespan, as the artist’s original design has sustained significant damage from the sun and graffiti that has needed patching through the years.
+The historic Art Deco building — whose south wall previously showcased Brazilian artist Eduardo Kobra’s iconic “I Have a Dream” mural — underwent major repairs in July to fix cracks and other damage to its facade.
+Standing at 54 feet wide and nearly 40 feet tall, the prior mural (painted as part of the CANVAS mural festival in 2017) had reached the end of its lifespan, as the artist’s original design sustained significant damage from the sun and graffiti.

 About the Cultural Council for Palm Beach County